tendermint/tendermint/README.md

 * [cpp-tmsp](https://github.com/mdyring/cpp-tmsp) by Martin Dyring-Andersen
 * [js-tmsp](https://github.com/tendermint/js-tmsp)

+## Message format

+Since this is a streaming protocol, all messages are encoded with a length-prefix followed by the message encoded in Protobuf3.
+Protobuf3 doesn't have an official length-prefix standard, so we use our own.
+The first byte represents the length of the big-endian encoded length.

+For example, if the Protobuf3 encoded TMSP message is `0xDEADBEEF` (4 bytes), the length-prefixed message is `0x0104DEADBEEF`.
+If the Protobuf3 encoded TMSP message is 65535 bytes long, the length-prefixed message would be like `0x02FFFF...`.

 ## Message types

 TMSP requests/responses are simple Protobuf messages.
 Check out the [schema file](https://github.com/tendermint/tmsp/blob/master/types/types.proto).